ThinkEQ/assembly-solutions-ltd/src/pages/product/electric-vehicle-hybrid-vehicle-wiring-harnesses.md

     column:
       title: Driving down costs for customers
-      text: Our team of costing engineers have spent years building relationships with suppliers and working on our production lines, so they know the whole process better than anyone.
+      text: Our team of costing engineers have spent years building relationships with suppliers and working on [wiring
+        harness](www.assembly-solutions.com/wiring-harness) production lines, so
+        they know the whole process better than anyone.
 It is their routine to study batch cards, analyse where improvements can be made, where costs can be reduced and where processes can be more efficient.
 All of this analysis, experience and knowledge, is why ASL is so successful and now known as the preferred UK wiring harness supplier for most major manufacturers.
   - type: testimonial
     testimonial:
       quote: ASL is without a doubt the best UK manufacturer of wiring looms and